Finland - travel guide for nature lovers

 Small Bear’s Trail in Winter: The Most Scenic Sights of Kuusamo

-Pieni Karhunkierros, The Small Bear’s Trail, in Kuusamo is probably the most popular short hiking trail in Finland.
+Pieni Karhunkierros - The Small Bear’s Trail is probably the most popular short hiking trail in Kuusamo, Finland.
 Thousands of backpackers visit the 12-kilometer (7.5 miles) hiking trail all year…

 Konttainen in Winter: Fairytale Landscapes in Kuusamo Finland